This post may contain affiliate links. Please read our disclosure policy.

 - Worcestershire Sauce

 GRILL.
-Once they have marinated long enough, throw them on the grill, cook them to your liking.
+Once they have marinated long enough, throw them on the grill, and cook them to your liking.

 - Marinate at room temperature for up to 1 hour.
 Any longer and you’ll need to use the refrigerator.